CesarR70/FNaF-1-PSP-Optimized_precompiled/README.md

 A **PlayStation Portable (PSP) port** of *Five Nights at Freddy’s* (FNaF 1).
 This release has been fully re-worked and optimized for smoother performance on PSP hardware and emulators.

-(Originally a fork of the port created by BasDev)
+(Originally a fork of the port created by BasDev: https://basdev.itch.io/fnaf1psp)

 ---